ChristosHadjichristofi/NodeRed-SmartHome/README.md

 * Burglary
 * When he forgets the lights on and he is not home
 * Possible malfunction of any temperature sensor in the smart system

+Unexpected events throughout the week
+* On Tuesday at 13:00 burglars broke into John's house using the door in the living room
+* On Friday at 20:00 there was a fire in John's kitchen
+* On Sunday at 16:00 the temperature sensor malfunctioned

 Based on the above a script was created, that simulates John's life for a period of a week.